domonda/api/README.md

 Reference XML files can be created online at: <https://formular.ebinterface.at/>

-Example using the CURL command line tool with a `documentCategory` ID:
+Example using the CURL command line tool with a `documentCategory` ID and multiple `tag` fields:

 ```sh
 curl -X POST \